briansunter/logseq-plugin-gpt3-openai/README.md

 Just write a GPT-3 command in a block, then run the open `openai` command via the slash menu or the block menu.
 The plugin will generate a GPT-3 reponse using the OpenAI API and insert it beneath the block.

+## OpenAI API Key

+You need to [get an OpenAI API Key here](https://openai.com/api/) and add the key in the plugin settings.

 ## 📖 Example Use Cases
 - Summarizing or explaining a block of text